9erson/bytebles/Videos/Pizza Calculator/Outline.md

 - Drive through experience
+	- Most people have experienced a drive through at a fast food restaurant
+		- at least on TV
+	- Workflow is similar
+		- Pull up to the speak
+		- Order from the menu
+		- Confirm the total on a screen
+		- pull up to the next order
+		- Make payment
+		- receive food
+		- Leave
+	- The screen
 		- Items ordered
 		- Price breakdown
 		- Total
 - Simplified Python version
 	- Pizza place
 	- Simplify